Teacher AI Guide

 Rubric creation for essays, projects, and presentations

-Teachers average 49 hours per week, 10 more than contracted, and 84% say there is not enough time during work hours for lesson planning, grading, and emails.
-That is roughly 380 unpaid hours per year.
-Six weeks of free labour.
+Teachers routinely work well beyond their contracted hours, and most say there is not enough time during the work day for lesson planning, grading, and emails.
+That adds up to weeks of unpaid work every year.

-Teachers who use AI tools at least weekly save an average of 5.9 hours per week.
+Gallup found that teachers who use AI tools at least weekly save around six hours a week.
 This guide shows you how to get those hours back.

 It covers 13 tools built for educators, MagicSchool, Diffit, Curipod, Brisk Teaching, SchoolAI, Gradescope, and others, with honest reviews and real prices.
 Several are free for teachers.
 The guide tells you which ones actually deliver and which ones sound better in a staff meeting than they work in practice.